 - A multiple-vehicle accident caused by a chain reaction to a stopped or reversing vehicle in a failed U-turn, or after an initial U-turn collision.

-Determining Who Is At Fault in a U-turn Collision
+Who Is At Fault in a U-Turn Collision?

 To gather the evidence necessary to prove that a crash was caused by another driver, you will need the aid of an experienced New York City car accident lawyer who has knowledge of New York insurance and personal injury laws.